MochiJump/MochiJump/README.md

 Should do:

-Add gradle script to include jackson fasterxml // https://github.com/rholder/gradle-one-jar
+Add gradle script to include jackson fasterxml // gradle is proving more difficult than anticipated